Denisson Silva

-José Denisson Silva dos Santos (born 29 November 1997), commonly known as Denisson Silva is a Brazilian professional footballer who plays as a right midfielder for Albanian club Dinamo Tirana.
+José Denisson Silva dos Santos (born 29 November 1997), commonly known as Denisson Silva is a Brazilian professional footballer who plays as a right midfielder for South Korean K League 2 club Chungnam Asan.

 Club career

 Drenica

 On 19 January 2021, Silva joined Football Superleague of Kosovo side Drenica.
 His debut with Drenica came on 9 February in the 2020–21 Kosovar Cup round of 8 against Ulpiana after being named in the starting line-up.